code

 Exploiting the Misconfiguration

 When creating a new application in Auth0, the registration option is enabled by default.
-As a result, when encountering a system with disabled registration that implements Auth0, it may be possible to bypass this restriction.
+Consequently, attackers may bypass registration restrictions in systems using Auth0 with registration disabled.

-Exploring the Auth0 authentication API documentation, we discovered a very valuable endpoint that allows users to sign up via the Auth0 API and can be sent via POST /dbconnections/signup.
+While exploring the Auth0 authentication API documentation, we found a key endpoint—POST /dbconnections/signup—that allows user sign-ups via the API.
 This endpoint requires the following parameters:

 • client_id – The client_id parameter is a unique identifier that identifies an application requesting access to Auth0 services.

-• connection – The connection parameter is used in the authentication API when a user logs into an application that uses Auth0.
-This parameter tells Auth0 which identity provider to authenticate the user with.
-It also specifies the identity provider the user will be authenticated with when they sign up for the application.
+• connection – The connection parameter in the Auth0 authentication API specifies which identity provider to use when a user logs in.
+It also determines the identity provider applied when the user signs up for the application.

 • email – The user’s email address.